 3. A budget keeps you prepared for emergencies

 It is not uncommon to wake up to surprises some better than others.
 These surprises also have the tendency to pop up when you are already going through financially hard times.
 You may be expected to meet medical bills due to abrupt sickness or injury or unexpected funeral expenses.
 These are some of the expenses that are unforeseen yet need to be met urgently.
 A budget can save you from this financial turmoil.
 Your budget should include an emergency fund for unforeseen circumstances.
 Everyone needs a realistic emergency fund.
 You do not have to build it up in one day – just start small and build it up slowly.

 4. A budget secures your retirement

 A budget acts as your financial partner who helps you realize how critical it is for you to save for the future.
 While planning a budget, it is imperative that you set aside a portion of your income for your retirement.
 It is wise to sacrifice a little now as it will be worth it down the road.
-In the long run, it would be great fun taking vacations during your retirement years.
+Eventually, taking vacations during your retirement years would be great fun.

 5. A budget helps you build your wealth

 If you have a well thought out financial plan that spells out clearly your debts and other recurring expenses, you can swiftly eliminate these debts and the amount allocated for debts in your budget can shift to your savings.
 This way, you build up your savings.
 In the long run, you collectively increase your total income